Stubble burning: Punjab govt suspends four agriculture officers for dereliction of duty | Headlines

 But the government found these officers were not adhering to the directions, it added.

-During the suspension period, these four officials will report to the office of the director of Department of Agriculture and Farmers' Welfare, Mohali, according to the release.
+During the suspension period, these four officers will report to the office of the director of Department of Agriculture and Farmers' Welfare, Mohali, the release stated.

+From September 15 to October 30, 13,873 incidents of stubble burning were recorded in Punjab, the Punjab Remote Sensing Centre data showed.

 The Commission for Air Quality Management had on Thursday said the increased incidents of stubble burning in Punjab this year ''is a matter of serious concern''.